-If using personal or family funds, a bank statement from within the past 6 months must be provided.
-Additionally, if receiving financial support from a friend or family member, that person must also write a letter specifying the exact amount of funding they will provide to you during your program.
+If using personal or family funds, a bank statement from within the past six months must be provided.
+Additionally, if receiving financial support from a friend or family member, that person also must write a letter specifying the exact amount of funding they will provide to you during your program.

 The expenses of a married student are considerably more than that of a single student.
-In addition to funds for his or her own expenses, the married student must show an additional $7,200 per year for a dependent spouse, and an additional $6,600 per year for a dependent child.
+In addition to funds for their own expenses, the married student must show an additional $7,200 per year for a dependent spouse and an additional $6,600 per year for a dependent child.
 A dependent is classified as a spouse and/or children under the age of 21.

-For students already in the U.S. pursuing a program of study in F-1 or J-1 student status, please see our Transferring Schools page for more information.
+For students already in the United States pursuing a program of study in F-1 or J-1 student status, please see our Transferring Schools page for more information.